 Reduced Tillage Vegetable Production Web Series

 Thinking about ways to reduce tillage in your vegetable operation?
 Have you heard about “no-till” or “low-till” methods and are curious to see them in action?
-Join fellow low-till (and low-till-curious) growers for this summer web series!
+Hear from low-till (and low-till-curious) growers in this recorded web series!

 Week 1: Reduced-Tillage Research at the University of Wisconsin

 Wednesday, Aug.
 4 | 6-7 p.m.

 Researcher Rue Genger from University of Wisconsin-Madison introduces the Climate Resilient Organic Vegetable Production (CROVP) research project and community of practice exploring cover crop-based reduced-tillage methods.
 The CROVP group brings together farmers and researchers in the Upper Midwest to explore reduced tillage and cover crops as a way to build resilience to extreme weather events.
 CROVP is committed to farmer-led research and experimentation and farmer-to-farmer learning, especially to support communal development and refinement of best practices for cover crop-based reduced-tillage systems.